braincore/hai-cli/README.md

 ## Highlights

 - ⚡️ Starts in 30ms (on my machine).
+- 🪶 Lightweight for your machine, SBCs, and servers.
 - 🗯 Run many instances for simultaneous conversations.
 - 🤖 Supports AIs from OpenAI, Anthropic, DeepSeek, Google, and Ollama (local) all in a single conversation.